Real training. Real people. Real work.

 Professional Nursing (LPN-RN)

-The Fort Myers Technical College Diploma Program, is pursuing pre-accreditation candidacy status from the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, 8th Floor, Washington, DC 20037; phone 202-909-2487.
-Interested parties are invited to submit third party comments in writing directly to NLN CNEA (cneaaccreditation@nln.org) no later than April 23, 2025.
+The Fort Myers Technical College Diploma in Nursing Program holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
+202-909-2487.
+Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.

 Take a step on your career ladder.
 If you are a current Florida Licensed Practical Nurse (LPN) you can train to become a Registered Nurse (RN) in one year.